RacoonsInATrenchcoat/SC4-Region-Update/docs/decision-log.md

   implementation; absent it, degrades gracefully to vanilla Cheetah.
 This supersedes D21's dual-mode: the tool always sets Cheetah and runs to a date, and speed is determined by the user's setup.
 Simpler, fewer conflict surfaces.
+- **D31.
+Prior-art confirmed absent; one hard build requirement surfaced.** No tool does region-wide neighbour resync; the project is novel (community works around it manually or via multiplayer sync).
+Hard requirement: backups go OUTSIDE the live region folder — the game deletes/relocates duplicate cities at startup, keeping only the alphabetically-first.
+Note: richer commute metrics available via Null45's RCI DLL if the graph-based measurement confound needs resolving.